Joint Network Topology Inference in the Presence of Hidden Nodes: Theoretical results

 The proof of Theorem 1 can be found in Appendix \ref{A:thm1_proof}, but we also provide a summary here.
 To decouple the joint optimization of $\bbs$ and $\bbp$, we consider an alternating minimization algorithm, permitting separate analysis of $\bbs$-subproblems and $\bbp$-subproblems at each iteration.
 Proximal alternating minimization~\cite{attouch2010proximal}, an iterative optimization algorithm, applied to \eqref{e:l0_vec_prob} and \eqref{e:l1_vec_prob} can be shown to converge to the original solutions $\{\bbs',\bbp'\}$ and $\{\hat{\bbs},\hat{\bbp}\}$, respectively.
-We then can show that the $\bbp$-subproblems for \eqref{e:l0_vec_prob} and \eqref{e:l1_vec_prob} are equivalent for every iteration, and therefore $\bbp'=\hat{\bbp}$.
-When the iterations grow sufficiently large for convergence, the $\bbs$-subproblems for \eqref{e:l0_vec_prob} and \eqref{e:l1_vec_prob} are equivalent under the conditions of Theorem 1, so $\bbs'=\hat{\bbs}$.
+We then show that for a sufficiently large $\epsilon\geq 0$, we can ensure that the $\bbs$-subproblems for \eqref{e:l0_vec_prob} and \eqref{e:l1_vec_prob} are equivalent under the conditions of Theorem 1.
+When the iterations grow sufficiently large for convergence, this implies that $\bbs'=\hat{\bbs}$.